When I switched my laptop to dual boot Ubuntu (and later Debian) one thing I hugely missed from MacOS was a key remapping utility.

 For posterity, here are my old Karabiner-Elements and my Hammerspoon configs. ↩

-This writeup seems to have good coverage on key remapping on Linux. ↩
+This writeups seems to have good coverage on key remapping on Linux. ↩